 Those who played the game first time around will see that improvements have been made to Lego City, first and foremost with the resolution and frame rate.
 The game now runs at 1080p on the Switch (when docked) and the frame rate is much smoother than it was before (again, when docked).
 For the first ten hours or so of playtime, I ran Lego City undocked in order to see how it performed in both modes and to see how smoothly it ran.
 There were a few instances where the frame rate dropped slightly, and the resolution drop was noticeable at times, but there was nothing there to seriously dampen the experience.

-Content wise, you’re getting exactly the same package that was released on the Wii U only this time there is a local co-op mode included.
-Much like the other Lego titles this means that another player can drop it any time and join in the brick-smashing fun.
-Sadly there are no missions or puzzles specifically designed for co-operative play, resulting in the second player acting as a second Chase as opposed to a partner of his.
+Content-wise, you’re getting exactly the same package that was released on the Wii U only this time there is a local co-op mode included.
+Much like the other Lego titles, this means that another player can drop it any time and join in the brick-smashing fun.
+Sadly there are no missions or puzzles specially designed for co-operative play, resulting in the second player acting as a second Chase as opposed to a partner of his.
 Given the size of the city though, there will be no shortage of things to see if you do decide to take on the game as a pair as opposed to solo.

 You certainly don’t want to miss any of the story or script as it is probably the wittiest title that Traveller’s Tales (TT) have written to date.
 There are countless references to popular TV shows and movies which are superbly written and integrated throughout both subtly and as part of the main story.
 The reference to Morgan Freeman and The Shawshank Redemption is a noteworthy example of this.